snowzach/doods2/README.md

 There's a good list of these here: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md

 ## Tensorflow 2 - Model Directory
+REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.

 Tensorflow 2 models are a little more complex and have a directory of files that you must pass into DOODS.
 You can download the file and extract it to it's directory.
 For the `modelFile` option pass the path to the directory.
 You will need to download the labels file as well and provide it's path in the `labelsFile` option.